• Grove Village - Ras Al Khaimah, Rahmania Mall - Sharjah.

 What Makes the Local Flavors so Distinct?

 It’s all about the spice cabinet.
-Emirati kitchens rely on Bezar, a house-made blend that every family does differently.
+Emirati kitchens rely on Bezar, a house-made blend that every family prepares differently.
 We’re talking about a heavy hit of cumin, coriander, and dried lime.
 It gives the food a tang you won’t find in a standard curry or kebab.

 Why is Eating Together so Important in the UAE?